-Panksepp and Biven suggest that rather than seeing rape as an aggressive act, it is more accurate to see it as an act of predatory aggression in which there is anticipatory pleasure for dominating another human being.5 Although this may be a disturbing situation to imagine — that someone anticipates the pleasure of witnessing another’s subjugation — I think it is important to distinguish this type of aggression as distinct from the type of aggression, and even rage, women often experience after sexual abuse.
+Panksepp and Biven suggest that rather than seeing rape as an aggressive act, it is more accurate to see it as an act of predatory aggression in which there is anticipatory pleasure for dominating another human being.5 Although this may be a disturbing situation to imagine — that someone anticipates the pleasure of witnessing another’s subjugation — I think it is important to distinguish this type of aggression as distinct from the type of aggression, and even rage, women often experience in response to sexual trauma.

-Next week we’ll look at how to work with anger and the Fight EP that arises in response to sexual abuse.
-Having a healthy relationship with both anger and aggression is central to recovery from sexual abuse.
+The next post looks at how to work with anger and the Fight EP that arises in response to sexual trauma.
+Having a healthy relationship with both anger and aggression is central to recovery from sexual trauma.
 Whether your problem is turning your anger inwards, or impulsively acting out feelings of rage, you deserve a relationship with anger that does not include shame, or the fear of further oppression or revictimization.
-All women deserve to constructively express anger without feelings of shame or fear.

 1 Panksepp, Jaak, & Biven, Lucy.
 (2012).
 The Archaeology of mind: Neuroevolutionary origins of human emotions.
 New York, NY: W. W. Norton & Company, p.
 163.